mnoori/HousePricing_sklearn_lr/README.md

 * `Low Qual Fin SF`: Low quality finished square feet (all floors).
 * `Full Bath`: Full bathrooms above grade.
 * `Fireplaces`: Number of fireplaces.

+The code is in two seperate parts.
+In the first part, I have written three seperate functions as follows:

+* `transform_features()` : transforms features in the dataset to something meaningful for analysis
+* `select_features()` : feature selection happens here
+* `train_and_test()` : we will train and test our model and this function reports the final rmse of the model.

+Second part summarizes how I came up with the way these functions are and provide a backup calculation for the rational of these functions.